leta199/Stock-Insights/README.md

 ## METHODS AND TECHNIQUES
 **Data extraction**
-Utilised the .ticker() method to extract information on AMD stock data.
+Utilised the `.ticker()` method to extract information on AMD stock data.
-Used the .info method to get historic information on the stock as dictionary.
+Used the `.info` method to get historic information on the stock as dictionary.
-Turned history stock prices data into dataframe with .history().
+Turned history stock prices data into dataframe with `.history()`.

 **Data preparation**
-Chnaged the index od the dataframe into standard Python index with .reset_index().
+Changed the index od the dataframe into standard Python index with `.reset_index()`.

 **Visualisation**
 Plotted Historic stock prices over time.